Each of the views in the next three tables is achieved with one click

 Might this molecule have formed specific oligomers, with more chains,

 in the protein crystal?
-The answer is provided by a visit to
+The answer is provided by the Biological Unit

 rather than a dimer.
 The hexamer is formed from three dimers by symmetry

 operations.
-A link to FirstGlance at PQS displays the above
+A link back to FirstGlance at the MakeMultimer Server displays the above

 What is this amazing molecular machine?
 To find out,

-Crystallographic models often have portions missing -- regions where the molecule
+Crystallographic models often have portions missing -- regions where the protein in the crystal

-Nearly 50 amino acids are missing from the asymmetric unit (so nearly
+Nearly 50 amino acids are missing from the asymmetric unit of 1k28, (so nearly

 150 from the specific hexamer)!